learn-co-curriculum/react-hooks-use-effect/README.md

 **side effects** to our components so that we can interact with the world outside of the React DOM tree and do things like making network requests or setting timers.

-In the next lessons, we'll see some more practical uses for `useEffect` and get practice handling network requests from our components.

 ## Resources